bloovis/isis.mirror/README.md

 their MDS (Microprocessor Development System).
 The MDS was an 8080-based system that ran on 8-inch floppies.
 It included an assembler, a compiler for PL/M (a high-level programming language streamlined for microprocessors), a linker, and associated tools.
+(Read a history of the ISIS-II project by its designer, Ken Burgett, [here](https://rogerarrick.com/kenburgett/)).

 To make it possible to run ISIS-based tools (mainly compilers and related tools), I've written this simulator for ISIS-II, which includes an 8080